Free COVID-19 testing in the Valley this week

 Lastly, on Friday, testing will be held in Harrisonburg from 7:30 to 10:30 a.m. in Hillandale Park.
 An appointment is required by calling (540) 574-5102.
 Registration closes Thursday at 2 p.m.

+On Monday, testing will be held at the Rockingham County Fairgrounds from 2-6 p.m.
+No appointment is needed, but pre-registration preferred at doineedacovid19test.com.

+On Wednesday, testing will be held at James Madison University from 2-7 p.m.
+No appointment is needed, but pre-registration preferred at doineedacovid19test.com.

-Those attending are asked to wear a mask, put at least 6 feet of distance between themselves and others, and tell the healthcare provider if they are having symptoms of COVID-19.
+Those attending any testing events are asked to wear a mask, put at least 6 feet of distance between themselves and others, and tell the healthcare provider if they are having symptoms of COVID-19.

 Concerned about COVID-19?